Trump Rally in WI, Democrats Debate in IA, Kristi Noem governs SD

 Wolf Blitzer basically asked why the government should set drug prices when they cannot fix potholes.
 Liz Warren ignored the questions and screamed about stuff.
 She railed against drug makers for earning profits while failing to understand that drug makers absorb losses for the failed drugs.

-She kept referring to competition while advocating for the exact opposite of competition.
+She kept referring to competition while advocating for the exact opposite of competition: socialism.

 The debate turned to childcare.

-The candidates should have been honest.
-The kids will all be dead in 12 years from climate change, so we should eliminate the childcare budget altogether.
+When it comes to massive government support for childcare, candidates in Tuesday’s Commie debate should have been honest.
+The kids will all be dead in 12 years from climate change.
+So we should eliminate the childcare budget altogether and spend the money on more free Obamaphones with security glitches programmed in.

 Liz Warren reminisced about her two immaculate conceptions and insisted on how she was almost broke due to childcare costs.
 She told others to stop exploiting minorities while she glossed over how she got rich flipping homes and exploiting affirmative action laws.
 Not to mention her Native American cultural appropriation.